anurag1004/doraemon-episodes/README.md

 After that I wrote a function for downloading those episodes or season. <br />
 It took me three hours to write this script😪.<br />
 Hope it'll be useful to someone. <br />
 Below I wrote some steps...
-No coding knowledge is needed to watch doraemon. 😆😆😆😆
+No coding knowledge is needed to watch doraemon😆😆😆😆

 ### Steps
 - Install [NodeJs](https://nodejs.dev/)
 - Git Clone the project or download zip directly